 Best Practices for Optimizing Job Completion Time

-A Windows HPC Server 2008 job is a request for cluster resources.
+In Microsoft® HPC Pack, a job is a request for cluster resources.
 How long a job waits in the queue depends on a number of factors, including:

 Job properties define how a job and its tasks run.
 When setting values for job properties, use the following guidelines to decrease the amount of time your job must wait in the queue:

-- Always specify a run time and be as accurate as possible (without underestimating the run time).
-Jobs with an accurate run time specified are most likely to take advantage of the Backfill scheduling policy.
+Always specify a run time and be as accurate as possible (without underestimating the run time).
+Jobs with an accurate run time specified are most likely to take advantage of the Backfill scheduling policy (if enabled).